HL7/FHIR-us-pq-cmc-fda/input/pagecontent/change_notes.md

 PQ/CMC FHIR Implementation Guide is under development.
 Minor releases will be posted for feedback.
 These release notes will be retained until the next major release.
 See the Directory of published versions link does not work until there is a balloted publication on HL7.

+### Changes and Updates for Version 1.1.3
+The current development IG - Sept connectathon plus Stage 2
+- Bundle slicing
+- 32P55
+- organization
+- Changes for ballot issues that would affect parsing

 ### Changes and Updates for Version 1.1.2
-The current development IG - Sept connectathon

 - Organization.fsh: ballot comments
 - amount on Batch formula component
 - Substance impurity characterization changes